whoisjustinngo/tp/docs/UserGuide.md

 Example:
 * To update progress of custom goal 1 by 123.4: `update 1 val/123.4`

+> :bulb: Tip: since the update command allows the user to enter negative values, if they, for example, enter a wrong (positive) value
+> for progress, they can correct it by updating the same goal with the difference, e.g. if the intended amount was to add 5 to progress
+> but the user specified 7, they can just correct this by updating the same goal with val = -2.

 ### Deleting a Custom Goal: `delete`
 Deletes the specified Custom Goal from the dashboard.